guide

 VAT

-VAT is the value-added tax paid on household energy bills – and of course, this can also go up or down quite regularly.
+VAT is the value-added tax paid on household energy bills.

 Most popular customer questions